-We welcome group visits!
 We need to know you’re coming, please make reservations at least 3 weeks in advance for all groups of 10 or more.
 For visits in May or June (our busiest months), we recommend making your reservation in February or March.
-Please understand that filling out the reservation form does not guarantee we can confirm your visit or provide a tour on that date—but we’ll do our best!
+Please understand that filling out the reservation form does not guarantee we can confirm your visit or provide a program on that date—but we’ll do our best!
 We will contact you to confirm.
 If you have any questions please contact Rachel England.

 On the Day of Your Visit: